 Scope of study

 The Department of Water and Environmental Regulation (DWER) has environmental conditions set on its management of Gnangara groundwater resources, specified in Ministerial Statement 819 (published on 4 December 2009) (ATTACH AS Appendix 1).
 Schedule 1 of Ministerial Statement 819 specifies minimum water level criteria or thresholds that the department must meet at staﬀ gauges and/or monitoring bores at 14 wetlands and 16 bushland sites in the area covered by the Gnangara groundwater allocation plan, north of Perth (Figure 1).
 Due to groundwater declines caused by groundwater abstraction and declining rainfall, DWER has been unable to meet the criteria levels at approximately half of the sites in recent years.
 DWER is currently in the process of preparing a draft Gnangara groundwater allocation plan for public comment, anticipated for released in mid-2019.
 Implementation of the plan will reduce public and private groundwater abstraction in the plan area by a total of up to 44 GL/yr in 2028.
-Even with these reductions in abstraction, modelling projects the department will still not be able to achieve the current ‘absolute minimum’ levels at around half of the criteria sites and compliance rates will remain very similar to current rates because the expectations are for a continued drying climate regime into the future.
+Even with these reductions in abstraction, modelling predicts the department will still not be able to achieve the current ‘absolute minimum’ levels at around half of the criteria sites and compliance rates will remain very similar to current rates because the expectations are for a continued drying climate regime into the future.

 DWER are therefore proposing to alter the water level criteria at sites where the modelling projects absolute minimum levels will not be met in the future.
 The department has developed a new set of water level criteria